 When I (Chris) was about 16/17 years old, I was working a dead end job as a fast food worker.
 One day, my grandfather came by to visit me on my lunch break.
 At the time, he had been in the painting industry working for a couple companies (at one point for himself) for a good portion of his life.
 We had a conversation that day about my future.
 I knew I didnt want to go to college and he didnt want me to be stuck at a low paying job.
 He said that at the very least, I should learn a trade.
 He then called up his boss to see about getting me a job with them.
 Next thing I knew, I was a laborer, and an aspiring painter.
 My grandfather, who worked alongside me, was always teaching me more and more about the trade.
 After 2 years of learning how to be a professional painter and gaining the skills to perform as such, I asked my boss for a promotion.
 He quickly responded NO, saying he had enough painters, and only needed laborers at that time.
 Eager to make more money and knowing that I hit my limit there, I left the company.
 I bounced between two more companies over the next 2-3 years, hoping to find a good fit and addition to the team but to no avail.
 The last company I worked for was less than exceptional.
 I wasn't happy there and I became tired of being underappreciated.
 So, I decided to quit.
 It was the best choice I'd ever make.
 I started back at my dead end job part-time, and was doing painting on the side.
 Slowly, I built up a reputation, going from painting for family to friends of family.
-After about a month or so, I had my good friend Jeff help me out on some jobs.
-It quickly became apparent that, with his business knowledge, that he would make an excellent co-owner for the business that We'd dream of running.
-Over time, I taught Jeff how to paint like a professional, and now together, we have a system of efficiency and quality that is hard to find sometimes in this industry!
 I know that even though my grandfather is no longer with us, He would be proud of me!
 Its all thanks to him!